Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 ### What Language Powers Webflow?

-Yet another question I frequently get is: "What language is Webflow written in?"
+Another question I frequently get is: "What language is Webflow written in?"

 Webflow sites are described as front-end powered by standard HTML, CSS, and JavaScript, the very same technologies professional developers use.
 This is why exported code is so clean and ready for production.